 You may not find any soft sandy white beaches or idyllic islands around these parts but what you will find is room to roam around without the hustle and bustle of big city life or the noise and pollution.

-And with little effort you could easily visit some of the most enchanting places not found anywhere else in this land of smiles.
-Yes places like Chaing Khong, Chiang Saen, Chiang Kham, Wat Rong Khun, Nan, Mae Sai, Wiang Chai, Phaya Mengrai, the Mae Kok River and then some.
+And with a little effort you could easily visit some of the most enchanting places not found anywhere else in this land of smiles.
+Yes, places like Chaing Khong, Chiang Saen, Chiang Kham, Wat Rong Khun, Nan, Mae Sai, Wiang Chai, Phaya Mengrai, the Mae Kok River and then some.

 One thing that's certain is that you'll get to experience a much better understanding of the real Thai culture, cleaner air, cooler climate and cheaper living conditions.
 Chiang Rai is a great city to explore, what with its high mountain peaks, hill tribe villages and splendid temples.

 Chiang Rai even has some fine boutique hotels where you can relax in relative luxury.
 There are some great coffee shops in town and some fine farang friendly restaurants and even a brand new Tesco store.

 It may not have the same exacting standards and amenities as its nearest neighbour Chiang Mai.
 And it doesn't have nearly as many beer bars or a thriving nightlife like Bangkok or Pattaya.
 No, not even close.
 If sex in the city is what you're looking for, this place may not be for you.
 However, if you're looking for a laid-back place to rest your weary head, then this could certainly be right up your alley.

 There is a small airport here with just one daily flight from Bangkok but no proper railway system.
 However, there's a sincere sense of serenity about this special place that makes it worth visiting.
 For some, this place may appear somewhat primitive as western standards are almost non-existent.
 Some love it here.
 Some not so, but you simply cannot ignore its immense beauty or its majestic mountains.